euribates/notes/source/notes-on-cas.md

   se soportan las peticiones `POST`

-Otros paræmetros no comentados aquí:
+Otros parámetros no comentados aquí:

     The method to be used when sending responses.
 While native HTTP redirects (GET) may be utilized as the default method, applications that require a POST response can use this parameter to indicate the method type.
 It is up to the CAS server implementation to determine whether or not POST responses are supported.

 2.1.2.
 URL examples of /login